jessesadler/debkeepr/README.md

 #>   0   0 144
 ```

 The most challenging exchange between currencies takes place when the bases for the solidus and denarius units differ between the two currencies.
 Though the system of 20-base solidus and 12-base denarius was widespread, various currencies used other bases. `deb_convert_bases()` provides a way to convert from one base system to another.
 It also has a `ratio` argument that can be used similarly to `deb_multiply()` to include an exchange rate between currencies in addition to the base conversion.
-A good example of this is the conversion between guilders and Flemish pounds.
-Both systems of money of account were used in the Low Countries.
-Flemish pounds used the 20 and 12 base system, but guilders consisted of 20 stuivers and 1 stuiver was equivalent to 16 penningen.
+A good example of this is the conversion between guilders and Flemish pounds, which were both used in the Low Countries in the seventeenth century.
+Flemish pounds used the 20 and 12 base system, but guilders consisted of 20 stuivers of 16 penningen.
 In addition, the guilders and Flemish pounds currencies were tied together at a rate of 6 guilders to £1 Flemish. `deb_convert_bases()` can perform this and various other conversions between forms of measurement that use the tripartite based system of lsd.

 ``` r
 # Convert Flemish pounds to guilders